Adidem23/OrgConnect/README.md

 ## Key Features :

 # Community Creation :
-- Users can create their communities e.g sports , naturelovers and they are just like groups in WhatsApp
+- Users can create their communities e.g sports , naturelovers and they are just like groups in WhatsApp .

+# Catrgories Creation :
+- Users can add categories in this Communities also

 # Video :
 - Youtube :